First Nations Health Authority Clients

 PharmaCare covers the following medical supplies and equipment for all eligible PharmaCare beneficiaries, such as:

-- Insulin pumps for eligible diabetic patients age 25 or younger who require insulin
+- Insulin pumps for eligible diabetic patients who require insulin

-- Insulin pump supplies for eligible diabetic patients of any age with an insulin pump
+- Insulin pump supplies for eligible diabetic patients with an insulin pump

 - Blood glucose test strips (annual quantity limits apply)